akshayasoma/Hive/README.md

 #### Accomplishments:
 Kavya: Added finer datails for the app to be more cohesive.
 Added error statements visible to the user along with its logic.
 Fixed the in app dark/light mode UI errors.<br>
 Glenn:Added in helper methods for less raw and easier access to data and helped query ui information<br>
-Pranav: Make the app operational again and fix all the bugs associated with it.<br>
+Pranav: Made the app operational again and fixed all the bugs associated with all core app services(Leaderboard, database connection, chores, and grocery).<br>
 Akshaya:<br>